powercodeacademy/phrg-intro-to-ruby-console-with-objects/README.md

   * given a **course object** and a semester (as a string), creates a new enrollment and associates it with that course and student.
 An `Enrollment` belongs to a `Student` and a `Course`.
 The method should return the new `Enrollment` object.
 * Student#buy_supply(kind)
   * given a string of the kind of supply, creates a new school_supply and associates it with that student.
 A `SchoolSupply` belongs to a `Student`.
 The method should return the new `SchoolSupply` object.
+* Student#school_supplies
+  * returns a collection of all of the given student's SchoolSupplies

 ### `SchoolSupply`